ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] favouritng should be disabled when logged out

-[ ] Unauthenticated users should be able to edit or delete or add points

 ## Enhancements

 [ ] Redo Point List and Edit Point Form